Lump Sum vs DCA Calculator

 Configure Your Strategies

-Set your lump sum amount and investment date, then configure your DCA total amount, frequency, and time period.
-Optionally enable DVA for a third comparison.
+Set your lump-sum amount and date, then configure DCA amount, frequency, and time period.
+Optionally enable DVA.

 Historical Data Analysis

-Our calculator fetches real Bitcoin price data for your specified time periods and calculates exact performance.
+Real Bitcoin price data is fetched for your specified periods to calculate exact performance.

 Strategy Comparison